 Face to face events is an important part of an organization’s marketing budget.
-Hosting an event to promote your business is a fantastic way for creating brand awareness and connecting with potential customers and partners.
+Hosting an event to promote your business is a fantastic way of creating brand awareness and connecting with potential customers and partners.
 Therefore, when hosting events, it is very critical to collect crucial event data, which eventually proves handy for future analysis.
-Data analytics continues to become an important key to understanding and reaching prospects and consumers, therefore, making it a crucial for all organizations to understand.
+Data analytics continues to become an important key to understanding and reaching prospects and consumers, therefore, making it crucial for all organizations to understand.
 Read this blog to find out the importance of data and how to collect it for future events.

 Understand What You Want To Measure

 Even before you start planning your event, think about the data you want to collect and track for the success of your event.
 Whether it’s as simple as the number of people who attended the event, or complicated as attendee satisfaction and an itemized satisfaction rating, every data point can be useful.
 You need to determine the type of data that will give you and your organization the most useful results.
 Once you’ve understood and determined the data you want to measure, create a plan to effectively collect this information.

 A piece of advice: It is a good practice to collect data before, during and after your event.
 Build an email, survey or social media post before the event, so that you can send it immediately after your event is over.
 You can change the method of collecting data so that it doesn’t become monotonous for your attendees.
 Figure out which platform works best for you and the methods that allow you to effectively collect the data you think is most valuable for your organization.

 How to Effectively Gather the Event Data

 There are several ways to effectively collect data.
 For simplicity, we’ve broken down the process by the stages of an event: pre, during and post-event.